Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Both SUVs have impressive safety credentials.
 The 2022 Honda Passport has a 5-star overall safety rating from the National Highway Traffic Safety Administration (NHTSA) and is a Top Safety Pick+ from the Insurance Institute for Highway Safety (IIHS).
 The 2022 Toyota Highlander also boasts a 5-star overall safety rating from the NHTSA and is a IIHS Top Safety Pick+.
 These ratings are a testament to the robust construction and advanced safety features of both vehicles.

-However, when we delve deeper into the safety features of each SUV, some differences emerge.
+However, when we delve deeper into the features of each SUV, some differences emerge.
 The Honda Passport comes standard with a range of features, including a multi-angle rearview camera, forward collision warning, and lane departure warning.
 The Toyota Highlander, on the other hand, offers a more comprehensive suite of standard safety features, including adaptive cruise control, lane tracing assist, and road sign assist.
 Both vehicles also offer blind-spot monitoring and rear cross-traffic alert as optional features.

 Advanced Safety Features and Tech